 Prior to establishing Mary’s Center, Maria was a public health nurse at the D.C.
 Department of Health.
 She also worked at the Red Cross, where she directed community education programming and disaster services, and at the Visiting Nurses Association.
 Originally from Colombia, Maria immigrated with her mother at age 13 and attended DC Public Schools.
 Maria obtained her Bachelor of Science in Nursing from Georgetown University and a Master’s in Public Health from the University of California at Berkeley.
-She currently serves on the boards of United Medical Center, the DC Primary Care Association, the Primary Care Coalition of Montgomery County, the Meyer Foundation, and the Washington Area Women's Foundation.
+She currently serves as a board member for the DC Primary Care Association, the Primary Care Coalition of Montgomery County, and the Washington Area Women’s Foundation.
 Maria is the recipient of many awards.

 To contact the Executive Office, please call Shenica Smith, Executive Assistant to the President and CEO, Board Liaison, & Special Projects Coordinator at (202) 847-4247.